-We have substantially completed our audit of your financial statements and subject to outstanding queries being resolved, we anticipate issuing an unqualified audit opinion following the Corporate Governance and Audit Committee (CGAC) meeting on 29 September 2023, as detailed in Appendix E. These outstanding items include:
+We have substantially completed our audit of your financial statements and subject to outstanding queries being resolved, we anticipate issuing an unqualified audit opinion following the Corporate Governance and Audit Committee (CGAC) meeting on 10 March 2023, as detailed in Appendix E. These outstanding items include:

-- completion of final audit quality review processes; - receipt of signed management representation letter see Appendix F; and
+- Receipt of supporting evidence for isolated capital commitment disclosure figures as at 31 March 2022; - completion of final audit quality review processes; - Receipt of final assurances from the auditor of the West Yorkshire Pension Fund - receipt of signed management representation letter see Appendix F; and - review of the final set of financial statements.